Metal Free Zirconia Crown v/s Porcelain Fused to Metal Crown

 Using a single piece implant, eliminates this metal sleeve, as the abutment is self-incorporated, and is not fixed with mini screws.
 It also greatly reduces the additional space required for screws and ceramic layers.

-High Strength of monolithic Zirconia even at a minimum thickness (as low as 0.5mm) makes it possible to maintain the height of the abutment.
+High Strength of monolithic Zirconia (metal free) even at a minimum thickness (as low as 0.5mm) makes it possible to maintain the height of the abutment.
 Adequate height of these abutments increases the surface area for cement to properly adhere the bridge to implants, ameliorating the long-term retention of bridge.

 Full Arch Bridge Over Implants: